MoMi Study Progress Monitoring

-If you receive a positive decision and your residence permit expires on 1 December this year, you will also receive an invitation to extend your Residence Permit for Study.
+If you received a positive MoMi decision and your residence permit expires on 1 December 2020, we will need to extend your permit.

 Next, you will be notified by email when your new residence permit is ready to be picked up.